plomas2016/hello-world/README.md

 Just another repository

-My name is Peter Lomas from Cheadle Hulme in UK
+My name is Peter Lomas from Cheadle Hulme in England